 Each winter, many families struggle to warm their homes when the temperatures drop.
 Warming Hands and Hearts coordinates efforts to keep the heat on for the neediest of our community members.

-This is accomplished by pooling existing funds from Department of Health and Human Resources (DHHR) and charitable and faith-based organizations then supplementing those dollars with donations from the Warming Hands and Hearts fund.
+This is accomplished by pooling existing funds from the Department of Health and Human Resources (DHHR) and charitable and faith-based organizations then supplementing those dollars with donations from the Warming Hands and Hearts fund.
 Warming Hands and Hearts is used to fill the gaps when all other resources are exhausted.

 Referrals are made through DHHR, and case managers at Community Resources Inc. work with the client to identify all potential methods of resolving the situation.
 All payments are made directly to the utility company.

-The goal of Warming Hands and Hearts is to ensure that every family in our footprint with a legitimate need is assisted.
+The goal of Warming Hands and Hearts is to ensure that every family in our footprint, with a legitimate need, is assisted.